giorginolab/ACEMD-PLUMED/README.md

    illustration of what's happening.
 There are 1000 animation frames taken at 10 ps intervals.
 Between each frame and the next, 100 gaussians are deposited.
 Observe how (at the beginning) the free energy basins are alternatively filled.
-(You will need a recent movie player application to display the animation, which is encoded in the h264 format.
-VLC and mplayer will do.)